 5. As a CGS Representative, I value Communication.
+In practice, this value looks like:

 - a.
 I clearly convey messages and relay necessary information to fellow delegates as soon as possible. - b.
 I ask clarifying questions if I disagree or do not understand. - c.
 I actively seek feedback from a diverse range of students and promote the mission and goals of the Organization. - d.
 I only act on behalf of CGS or OSU when I am authorized specifically to do so.